-Welcome to Suprlink/Open Version 5.6.
+Welcome to Suprlink for HP-UX Version 5.9.10.
 Suprlink is a program that works with Suprtool to add "multifile" capability to Suprtool.
 Rather than take the regular path to multiple datasets -- random retrieval via IMAGE keys -- with its well-known performance problems, we have chosen to follow a different path: fast serial extracts plus a very efficient merge.